2. Getting started

 Field [3] Add sshkey: press the key for the changes to take effect

-From now on you can login to Spider with your SSH keys from your laptop (or other computer where your SSH key was generated/transferred).
+After that you can login to Spider with your SSH keys from your laptop (or other computer where your SSH key was generated/transferred).
 See next, how to login.

 2.2.
 Logging in